-4.4.2 Obligations of Directors and Committee Members
+Obligations of Directors and Committee Members

-Each Director and committee member must endeavour to ensure that Snowdome is properly managed so as to protect and enhance the interests of all Stakeholders.
-To meet this obligation each Director and committee member should:
+Each Director and Committee member must endeavour to ensure that Snowdome is properly managed to protect and enhance the interests of all Stakeholders.
+To meet this obligation each Director and Committee member should:

-- i. at all times exercise due care in their duties; - be diligent, attend Board or committee meetings and make themselves knowledgeable about the business of Snowdome or the business of any relevant committee, and the physical and social environment in which it operates; - iii. ensure that Stakeholders are and remain fully informed; - iv. avoid or fully disclose conflicts of interest; and - v. be impartial in their judgements and actions.
+- at all times exercise due care in their duties; - ii. be diligent, attend Board or Committee meetings and make themselves knowledgeable about the business of Snowdome or the business of any relevant Committee, and the physical and social environment in which it operates; - iii. ensure that Stakeholders are and remain fully informed; - iv. avoid or fully disclose conflicts of interest; and - v. be impartial in their judgements and actions.

-4.4.3 Director's Conflicts of interest
+Director's Conflicts of interest

-A Director must act in the best interests of Snowdome at all times.
+A Director must always act in the best interests of Snowdome.
 Where the interests of associates, the personal interest of a Director or a Director's family may conflict with those of the Group, then the Director must immediately disclose such conflict and either: